 We are very pleased to report that 5 years of effort to improve what we originally thought was the simplest task has at last borne fruit.
 The work has finally been done - Hooray !
 We have thanked Streetcare and we do realise the winter months of 2013-14 presented them with problems much greater than ours but even our comparatively simple "nuisance puddles" are nevertheless of considerable concern to residents.

 At the open meeting in Feb 2014 residents raised the issue that spoil from the excavation along the southern stretch had not been removed and remained piled high on the verge.
 We asked that the excess spoil be removed from the verge.
 Streetcare confirmed that this would be done, and now it has been.

 While work was in progress it was noticeable that a culvert just north of Longlea has been delivering water from the large eastern ditch into the smaller western stretch.
 Streetcare said it had been assumed to flow in the opposite direction.
 The subsequent large volume of water in the smaller capacity western ditch causes a problem by backing up onto the road when it tries to pass into a pipe just north of Wayside Stables.
 This can surely be improved by not allowing the large flow of water from the much more capacious eastern ditch.
 We have requested that the culvert be disabled as the large ditch seems well able to handle whatever flow arrives at that point.
 Streetcare have confirmed that the stoppers they ordered have now been installed and we will analyse further when we are next inundated.

 In September 2014 we therefore tentatively returned this wet spot to green status.
-Unfortunately the ditch has had no further maintenance since then and now, two years later, it is again becoming a problem.
+Unfortunately the ditch has had no further maintenance since then and now, in 2020, it is again becoming a problem.
 So we have returned this "wet spot" to RED status until we can get something done about it.